alanxoc3/pico-8-work/2023-picodex/bbs.md

 There are 6 modes in Picodex:
 - `BROWSE`: View all Pokemon you have unlocked along with stats and possible moves.
 - `EDIT`: Edit up to 3 teams.
 Customize Pokemon and movesets in each team.
-- `LEAGUE`: Battle against various computer trainers ranging from Bug Catchers to Pokemon League champions.
+- `LEAGUE`: Battle against trainers in the Pokemon league.
 - `VERSUS`: Take turns playing a custom match between you and a friend.
 - `HORDE`: Have your team battle all 151 Pokemon in order with no breaks.
-- `CREDITS`: View the credits and acknowledgements.
+- `CREDITS`: See who helped make the game.

 Picodex initially loads with only 6 Pokemon unlocked.
 You can unlock more Pokemon by defeating trainers in LEAGUE mode.
 Everytime you win a battle, you unlock all the Pokemon the opponent had as well as their entire moveset.
 Picodex will auto-save any Pokemon/trainers/scores you have unlocked, so don't be afraid to close it and play again later.